Get Schooled

 Cost of attendance is merely an estimate of average costs per year.
 Creating a budget can help you determine if you will actually need all the aid that is offered to you.

 For example, let’s say you decide to attend a local college not far from home and you ride the city bus for free with your student ID.
 In addition, your financial aid package has $3,200 in loans, and a transportation cost estimate of $1,200.
 It’s likely you will not need the additional $1,200 for transportation costs offered in your package, which gives you the ability to decline $1,200 of your loans.
-No need in taking out the full $3,200 in loans to cover an expense that doesn't apply to you!
+No need to take out the full $3,200 in loans to cover an expense that doesn't apply to you!

 Don't make this decision alone!

-Determining where you will go to school based on the financial aid packages you received can be overwhelming.
-Seek support from parents, trusted educators, family members who attended college and others.
-Hearing the perspectives of people you trust will be important in making your decision.
+Determining where you will go to school based on the financial aid packages you received can be overwhelming!
+We recommend seeking support from parents, educators, or family members who attended college and are familiar with this process.
+We can also support you in making your decision!
+Text #FAFSA to 33-55-77 to chat with one of our advisors.
+If you're using a mobile device, click here to have the text message set up for you

 Get to College